junit-team/junit5-samples/junit5-jupiter-starter-bazel/bazeljunit5/README.md

   ```shell script
   bazel test //...:test "--test_filter=com.example.MyTest#test"
   ```
-  * or click run a single test in your IDE(e.g. IntelliJ IDEA)
+  * or right click  on a single test in a `*Test.java` file and and select "Run ..." in your IDE (e.g. IntelliJ IDEA).